-If a licensee were required to provide an opt out notice under the bill, it would have to provide a clear and conspicuous notice to each of its consumers that accurately explained the right to opt out.
-The notice would have to state all of the following: that the licensee disclosed or reserved the right to disclose nonpublic personal financial information about its consumer to a nonaffiliated party; that the consumer had the right to opt out of that disclosure; and, a reasonable means by which the consumer could exercise the opt out right.
+If a licensee is required to provide an opt out notice under the bill, it must provide to each of its consumers a clear and conspicuous notice that accurately explains the right to opt out.
+The notice must state all of the following: that the licensee discloses or reserves the right to disclose nonpublic personal financial information about its consumer to a nonaffiliated party; that the consumer has the right to opt out of that disclosure; and a reasonable means by which the consumer may exercise the opt out right.

-A licensee could provide the required opt out notice together with or on the same written or electronic form as the initial notice.
-If a licensee provided the opt out notice later than required for the initial notice, the licensee also would have to include a copy of the initial notice with the opt out notice in writing or, if the consumer agreed, electronically.
+A licensee may provide the required opt out notice together with or on the same written or electronic form as the initial notice.
+If a licensee provides the opt out notice later than required for the initial notice, the licensee also must include a copy of the initial notice with the opt out notice in writing or, if the consumer agrees, electronically.

-If at least two consumers jointly obtained an insurance product or service from a licensee, the licensee could provide a single opt out notice.
-This notice would have to explain how the licensee would treat an opt out direction by a joint consumer and could either treat an opt out direction by a joint consumer as applying to all of the associated joint consumers or permit each joint consumer to opt out separately.
-If each joint consumer could opt out separately, the licensee would have to permit one of the joint consumers to opt out on behalf of all of the joint consumers.

-A licensee could not require all joint consumers to opt out before it implemented any opt out direction.
+If at least two consumers jointly obtain an insurance product or service from a licensee, the licensee may provide a single opt out This notice must explain how the notice. licensee will treat an opt out direction by a joint consumer, and may either treat an opt out direction by a joint consumer as applying to all of the associated joint consumers or permit each joint consumer to opt out separately.
+If each joint consumer may opt out separately, the licensee must permit one of the joint consumers to opt out on behalf of all of the joint consumers.
+A licensee may not require all joint consumers to opt out before it implements any opt out direction.

-A licensee would have to comply with a consumer's opt out direction as soon as reasonably practicable after the licensee received it.
-A consumer could exercise the right to opt out at any time.
-A consumer's direction to opt out would be in effect until he or she revoked it in writing or, if the consumer agreed, revoked it electronically. customer relationship terminated, the customer's opt out direction would continue to apply to the nonpublic personal financial information that the licensee collected during or related to the relationship.
-If the individual subsequently established a new customer relationship with the licensee, the opt out direction that applied to the former relationship would not apply to the new relationship.
+A licensee must comply with a consumer's opt out direction as soon as reasonably practicable after the licensee receives it.
+A consumer may exercise the right to opt out at any time.
+A consumer's direction to opt out will be in effect until he or she revokes it in writing or, if consumer agrees, revokes the If a customer relationship electronically. terminates, the customer's opt out direction will continue to apply to the nonpublic personal financial information that the licensee collected during or related to the relationship.
+If the individual subsequently establishes a new customer relationship with the licensee, the opt out direction that applied to the former relationship will not apply to the new relationship.